JMBoggess/Split-Flap-Clock/README.md

 | Solid On | The clock is in Set Date Time mode |
 | Steady Blinking | The clock is in Configuration mode |
 | Four-Pulse Rapid Blinking | An error occurred, view the log for details.
 The light blinks rapidly four times with a pause and then repeats several times before shutting off |

+## Note about Chat GPT
+I did not use Chat GPT or any other generative AI (GenAI) to produce any of the code.
+While I am not opposed to the use of GenAI as a programer, I believe it should be used as a supplemental reference and not in place of learning how to program.

 # Notes
 - TODO: Determine how to make the program start on power-up